bradleyburgess/bradley-burgess.com_dev/src/content/blog/what-i-learned-from-building-my-first-csharp-dotnet-project.md

 ## 📘 Learning C# from the Ground Up

-Before *tsk*, I had never written a single ling of code in C#.
+Before *tsk*, I had never written a single line of code in C#.
 Coming from a primarily Python and Type-/JavaScript background, I found C# to be both powerful and expressive.
 Here are some takeaways:

 - **Strong typing:** I love the strong and strict typing.
-TypeScript is… nice… but it's plain as day to me now that it's not really a strongly-typed language.
+TypeScript is… nice… but it's plain as day to me now that it's not really a strongly-typed language — not in the same way that C#, Jave, or Go are.
+TypeScript feels a lot more like “syntactical sugar” after having used a language like C#.
 - **String interpolation and pattern matching:** These made CLI output code cleaner than I'd expected.
 I love the `$""` interpolation and `@""` verbatim syntax.
-- **Learning project structure:** Understanding `.csproj` files, `dotnet` commands, and how builds actually work was surprisingly rewarding.
-- **Good architecture:** C# basically forces you to build things better than loosey-goosey languages.
+- **Good architecture:** C# nudges you to build things better than you can get away with using loosey-goosey languages.
 Can you write bad C# code?
 Of course.
   But I do feel like it's harder.
+And, conversely, it's easier to write better code with a first-party DI container, and all the other C#/.NET goodies.
+- **Great tooling:** As someone whose primary OS is a Linux distro, I was nervous about C#/.NET's connection to the Microsoft ecosystem — mostly because I thought I'd be fighting an uphill battle developing in C# on Linux.
+But I quickly found that this is absolutely not the case in 2025.
+The `dotnet` SDK CLI is really powerful, and while VS Code doesn't have all the Visual Studio bells and whistles, with the C# Dev Kit extension, you can be extremely productive.

 ---

 ## 🧱 Object-Oriented Programming in Practice

 One of my goals was to really get to grips with OOP.
 Instead of just reading about inheritance and encapsulation, I applied them:

 - I created a `TodoItem` entity and surrounded it with **real-world responsibilities**: parsing, validation, mutation.